JoseTomas-TomTom/Parallel-DQN-for-Autonomous-Lane-Keeping/README.md

 Experience replay (buffer of 300,000 transitions) is used to decorrelate samples.
 This loss function allows DeepLane to learn long-term lane-keeping behavior.

-5. Baseline Architecture Details

-The baseline is a standard DQN agent with the same 256-256 MLP policy, replay buffer size and batch size as DeepLane but trained with a single environment, without VecNormalize and without the curvature curriculum.
-This will isolate the effect of parallel training and normalization.

 Experiment